skellis46/slipbox/somatics unlimited.md

 [breath]

 Perhaps though the poetics of abstract language are a feature and not a bug?
+That part of our work is to attempt to pay testimony to the ineffable.

-My sense is that we must continue to develop the poetics of the field and understand how both poetic and scholarly abstractions might strengthen or embolden academic understandings.
+My sense is that we must continue to develop the poetics of the field and understand how both poetic and scholarly abstractions might strengthen or embolden our understandings.
 Yet I also worry that with abstractions come dangers.
 Who and what might we be exploiting through deploying abstractions, even if the exploitation is of an epistemic space?

 [right]